fers4t/Twitter-Supervisor/README.md

 * ...

 ## Requirements
-* Python 3.6 (There are problems with 3.7 and older versions have not been tested)
+* **Python 3.6** (There are problems with 3.7 and older versions have not been tested)
-* Tweepy (https://github.com/tweepy/tweepy): you should normaly only need to execute `pip install tweepy` to install it on your PC.
+* **python-twitter** (https://github.com/bear/python-twitter): Execute `pip install python-twitter` to install it on your PC.
+You need at least the 3.5 version, because it is the first one adapted to the last Twitter API changes.
-* Having a (at least free) Twitter developer account (https://developer.twitter.com/en/apply-for-access), to get the key, the token and their secrets which are required to access the Twitter API.
+* **Having a (at least free) Twitter developer account** (https://developer.twitter.com/en/apply-for-access), to get the key, the token and their secrets which are required to access the Twitter API.
 (One of my objective is to quickly get rid of this requirement)

 ## Installation
 * Clone the project repository on your machine.
 * Create a `config.py` file in the project directory, where you will put the API keys and the id of the account you want to supervise.
 It should look like this:

 	```
 	# Key, token & secrets
 	consumer_key = "..."